-Finally, if I do something irregular or improper with your personal data, you can complain to the ICO if you are unhappy with how I have processed your information or dealt with your query.
-You may also seek compensation for any distress you are caused or loss you have incurred.
+Finally, you can complain to the ICO if you are unhappy with how I have processed your information or dealt with your query.
+You may also seek compensation.
 You can find out more information from the ICO's website:

 http://ico.org.uk/for_the_public/personal_information